ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 For more information, see [Create product types](https://doc.ibexa.co/projects/userguide/en/master/pim/create_product_types/).

 ## Other changes

 ### Expression Language

 New `project_dir()` expression language function that allows you to reference current project directory.

+### Site Factory events

+Site Factory events have been moved from the `lib` directory to `contracts`.
+For a full list of events, see [Site events](https://doc.ibexa.co/en/latest/api/event_reference/site_events/).

+Event handling system was improved with the addition of listeners based on `CreateSiteEvent`, `DeleteSiteEvent`, and `UpdateSiteEvent`.
+New listeners automatically grant permissions to log in to a site, providing a more seamless site management experience.

 ### API improvements